AbhixPhys/abhixphys.github.io/_pages/about.md

 This is a personal patch of low temperature but **high configurational entropy** — seemingly stable, but wildly fluctuating in thought-space.

-I’m an undergrad learning physics, some theoretical CS and occasional dabbling into theoretical biology, or anything else that looks like it might someday self-organize into meaning.
-This site is a semi-structured attempt at collecting the trails.
+I’m an undergrad wandering (somewhat aimlessly) through a tangle of ideas—physics, biology, algorithms—without staying long enough to unpack my bags.I like to occasionally dabble into anything else that looks like it might someday self-organize into meaning.
+This site is a semi-structured attempt at collecting these trails.

 ------